-The use of implantable pulmonary artery pressure sensor devices (i.e. CardioMEMSTM HF System) is considered experimental or investigational for the management of heart failure and all other indications.
+The use of implantable pulmonary artery pressure sensor devices (i.e. CardioMEMSTM HF Monitoring System) in the ambulatory care and outpatient setting is considered experimental or investigational for all indications.
 The evidence is insufficient to determine the effects of the technology on health outcomes.